 Community input to this process has been via community surveys, helpdesk tickets, an OCS Upgrades Working Group in 2017/2018 that included members from the community, recommendations from the STAC TDA Advisory Group, and feedback collected at AAS and other meetings.
 Additional feedback and ideas are encouraged.
 Please send us comments using the Suggestion Form.

-A fundamental project in this effort, the Gemini Program Platform (GPP), recently passed its Conceptual Design Review.
-The review documentation also includes an overview of the entire program.
+A fundamental project in this effort, the Gemini Program Platform (GPP), passed its Conceptual Design Review in October 2019.
+The review documentation also includes an overview of the entire program as well as the legacy system.

 The top-level concepts and changes are as follows: